 Last Mile Delivery (Urban Delivery Systems)

 Further suggestions include scaling up by uniting different players from the transport sector around a common identity and around a community.
-Moreover, knowledge should be shared between smart city projects.
-One should also continue in terms of how to build/design the boxes* and the business model behind them.
-The location of the boxes * is probably key to their success: They should be easily accessible and preferably close to mobility stations.
+Moreover, knowledge should be shared between different smart city projects.
+Cities should also continue setting-up pilot projects, in order to acquire more insights in how to build/design shared district boxes* and the business model behind them.
+The location of the boxes is probably key to their success: they should be easily accessible and preferably close to mobility hubs.

-Plan for Implementation
+Plan for Implementation: next steps